A dependant is someone for whom the MP has caring responsibilities.

 A child or family dependant is where an MP has one of the following responsibilities:

-a child under the age of 18 for whom the MP is the primary carer
+a child under the age of 18 for whom the MP has parental responsibility

 a child aged 18-21 in full-time education, where the MP has been claiming for the costs of accommodation or travel for them prior to 1 April 2017 and the MP is the sole carer (not just the primary carer)